The nervous system in the one which regulates the whole of our body. It is broadly classified into two categories as

-- The Central Nervous System {comprising of the brain and spinal cord}
+- The Central Nervous System {has the brain and spinal cord}

-- The Peripheral Nervous System {nerves originating from brain and spinal cord)
+- The Peripheral Nervous System {has nerves from the brain and spinal cord)

 - The autonomic nervous system